Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Conclusions

 An almost perfect match between the results of our calculations and the nucleobase concentrations measured in carbonaceous chondrites suggests that our new approach to adjusting the initial abundances of volatiles may indeed be correct \citep[see also][]{Dauphas2002}.

 The sugar ribose, making up the backbone of RNA together with phosphates, was just found recently in carbonaceous chondrites \citep{Furukawa2019}.
 This molecule offers another excellent chance to model its formation in the parent bodies of the carbonaceous chondrites.
-In a follow-up study, we plan to model its synthesis with our model, starting from formaldehyde and glycolaldehyde as reactants.
+In a follow-up study, we modeled its synthesis with our model, starting from formaldehyde and glycolaldehyde as reactants \citep{Paschek2022a}.
 Thermodynamic data and initial concentrations for glycolaldehyde are available from the previous study by \citet{Cobb2015}.
-As another key building block of the RNA world, ribose could give valuable insights into the possible exogenous origin of life on our planet and beyond.
+As another key building block of the RNA world, ribose gives valuable insights into the possible exogenous origin of life on our planet and beyond.